Cepola: Species

+The fossil species †Cepola cuneata Arambourg, 1927 is known from the latest Miocene (Messinian) of Algeria.

 There may be a sixth species, as yet undescribed, from the waters near Bermuda.

 Characteristics

 Cepola bandfishes are similar to Acanthocepola bandfishes, in that they have the last ray of the dorsal and anal fins connected to the caudal fin by a membrane.
 The differences are that they do not have spines on the margin of the preoperculum and they have naked, unscaled cheeks.
 The total length of these fishes vary from 25 cm in CA. australis to 80 cm in C. macrophthalma.
 They are normally pinkish or reddish in colour.

 Distribution, habitat and biology

 Cepola bandfishes are found in the eastern Atlantic, Indian and Western Pacific Oceans, including the Mediterranean Sea.
 They create burrows in flat areas of sand and mud substrates, feeding on zooplankton.

 Cultural significance

 The oldest recorded recipe is for C. macrophthalma.
 The original recipe book, by Mithaecus, is now lost, but the recipe itself survives thanks to being quoted in the Deipnosophistae.